Tiamatt/AwsServerlessMicroserviceWithLambda/README.md

 ## **Overview**

-The goal of this project is to learn how to create an application composed of small, easily deployable, loosely coupled, independently scalable, serverless components.
+The goal of this project is to show how to create an application composed of small, easily deployable, loosely coupled, independently scalable, serverless components.

-As I’m strongly against managing environments manually and take Infrastructure as Code for granted, AWS SAM will be a great fit for our serverless application.
+As I’m strongly against managing environments manually and take **Infrastructure as Code** :blue_heart: for granted, AWS SAM will be a great fit for this serverless project.
 As a result, the entire application should be deployed in any AWS account with a single CloudFormation template.

 ## **Architecture**